New Patients (202) 851-7554

 Gum Disease Prevention

 We empathize with the importance of maintaining healthy teeth and gums.
 Gum disease remains one of the leading causes of adult tooth loss.
-Gum disease is considered a preventable oral health concern.
+However, gum disease is considered a preventable oral health concern.
 It is important for patients to find ways to protect their teeth and gums and reduce their risk of developing serious oral health concerns.

 Risk factors that may affect your gum health: